Boeing Starliner Calypso

 Boeing Starliner Calypso (Spacecraft 3) is a space capsule manufactured by Boeing and used in NASA's Commercial Crew Program.
 On 20 December 2019, Calypso launched on the Boeing Orbital Flight Test mission, an uncrewed test flight of Starliner to the International Space Station.
 The spacecraft was scheduled to dock to the ISS and then return to Earth following a week in space, although due to several software issues the spacecraft was unable to rendezvous with the station and landed after two days in space, resulting in Boeing needing to schedule a second Orbital Flight Test.
+It flew with two astronauts for Starliner Crewed Flight Test on its second mission in June 2024, though the capsule returned to Earth uncrewed after a series of malfunctions during the mission caused NASA to deem a crewed return flight too risky, instead returning them on SpaceX Crew-9.